Free to read. Sign up to save your progress and take knowledge-check quizzes.

 Adobe FireflyTrained on licensed data, commercial-safeStandard prompt-based generation

 On raw image quality, Muse is one option among several strong generators.
-What sets it apart is neither quality nor price but reach and defaults — it reaches Meta's entire user base for free, and it ships a likeness-transformation feature turned on by default that its rivals do not.
+What sets it apart is neither quality nor price but reach — it reaches Meta's entire user base for free.
+The likeness-transformation feature that once set it apart from rivals, transforming others' public photos by default, was pulled within days of launch, leaving Muse's consent model closer to the standard prompt-based generators it competes with.

 Pricing